-• Increase in the number of endoscopic screenings and treatments: In recent years, demand in China for early diagnosis and minimally invasive treatments has been increasing due to the growing health awareness among its people.
-In addition to providing both of these values, endoscopy can help reduce medical costs, and the number of screenings and treatments is
+- Increase in the number of endoscopic screenings and treatments: In recent years, demand in China for early diagnosis and minimally invasive treatments has been increasing due to the growing health awareness among its people.
+In addition to providing both of these values, endoscopy can help reduce medical costs, and the number of screenings and treatments is - Installation of new endoscopy rooms: With the Chinese government's policies and the increase in the number of endoscopic screenings and treatments, endoscopy rooms are being actively introduced in newly established or expanded hospitals, leading to the development of endoscopy. - Shortage of endoscopists: The number of endoscopists per million people remains low (Japan: 282 endoscopists, China: 28 endoscopists\4).
+In medical institutions, the number of endoscopists are unable to keep up with the growing number of patients, making the development of new endoscopists an urgent matter.

-• Installation of new endoscopy rooms: With the Chinese government's policies and the increase in the number of endoscopic screenings and treatments, endoscopy rooms are being actively introduced in newly established or expanded
+- Gastrointestinal endoscope: Olympus maintains an advantage over local manufacturers.
+NBI\5 technology and magnifying endoscopes that meet clinical needs have contributed to the improvement of endoscopic diagnosis and treatment technology in China.
+In addition, diagnostic methods based on our technology, represented by magnifying endoscopes and NBI, are becoming the standard in endoscopy, maintaining our superiority in the market. - Surgical endoscope: With the rapid development of CMOS technology, local manufacturers are improving their technology level, and the competitive environment in this market is intensifying. - GI-Endotherapy devices: The competitive environment is becoming severe for low-end products, where price is more important than technology and added value.
+On the other hand, we have established a strong position in the market for high-end products such as ESD\6 and other advanced procedures, on which we are focusing.

-• Shortage of endoscopists: The number of endoscopists per million people remains low (Japan: 282 endoscopists, China: 28 endoscopists4).
-In medical institutions, the number of endoscopists are unable to keep up with the growing number of
+\4 Source: Calculated by Olympus using publicly available data

-• Gastrointestinal endoscope: Olympus maintains an advantage over local manufacturers.
-NBI5 technology and magnifying endoscopes that meet clinical needs have contributed to the improvement of endoscopic diagnosis and treatment technology in China.
-In addition, diagnostic methods based on our technology, represented by magnifying endoscopes and NBI, are
+Narrow Band Imaging

-• Surgical endoscope: With the rapid development of CMOS technology, local manufacturers are improving their technology
+\6 Endoscopic Submucosal Dissection

-• GI-Endotherapy devices: The competitive environment is becoming severe for low-end products, where price is more important than technology and added value.
-On the other hand, we have established a strong position in the market for Medical Business Strategy: Asian Emerging Markets
+Medical Business Strategy: Asian Emerging Markets